jmmontanana/phantom_monitoring_client/src/api/README.md

 ## Application example
 The above mentioned APIs can be used by a generic application for code instrumentation.
 Following is a part of an application's source code (written in C++), which is used here to clarify how to use the client APIs.

 As specified by the programmer, if all preconditions are statisfied by the target platform, we can gather power and performance metrics about CPU, memory, disk I/O and network devices, as defined in the variable **m_resources**.
 In addition to these predefined metrics, users are able to send also user-defined metrics to the MF server.
-Take the following source code as an example, the user-defined metrics are **duration** and "nrLoops", which represent the execution duration for each simulation and the number of total simulation loops respectively.
+Take the following source code as an example, the user-defined metrics are **duration** and **nrLoops**, which represent the execution duration for each simulation and the number of total simulation loops respectively.

 ```
 #include ...